mikewong25/NTBC_EOI/README.md

 List of NTBC Conservation Properties: this is a static table of all the conservation properties included in the analysis.
 The "Total Obs.
 Events" column represents the number of observation events found within a conservation property as well as its surrounding buffer area.
 The "Prop.
 Area (ha)" column represents the area of the conservation property (not including the surrounding buffer area).

 Ecological Observation Details: this is a dynamic table of all the summaries of ecological observations by property number and scientific name.
-The table only displays ecological observations currently visible in the map frame.
+The table only displays ecological observations currently visible on the map frame.
 Explanations of certain fields are provided below:
 - "Obs.": Count of observation events contributing to the entry
 - "BC List": the BC List status of the species
 - "Obs.
 Year Min" and "Obs Year Max": repsectively provide the oldest and most recent observation years of the species within the property/buffer
--
+- "Activity Count": a count of observation events that contain "Activity" data
+- "Species Activity": a list of "Activity" values for the species record
+- "Data Sources": a list of sources that contributed to the species record, see the data dictionary below for the sources and their naming codes

 ## Data Dictionary
 | <b>Dataset</b> | <b>Data Source</b> | <b>Data Type</b>